 My grandmother used to make this pie when I was little.
 A woman from Brooklyn had given her the recipe, and she could never remember either the name of the pie or the woman, so she just called it “Lady from Brooklyn’s Pie.”
 My friends love this pie because it’s delicious and light; you won’t feel even guilty about going for a second piece!
-For variety, you can use any flavored gelatin, and use walnuts or pecans instead of pistachios.
+For variety, use any flavored gelatin, and use walnuts or pecans instead of pistachios.
 I used a ready-baked pie crust to save time in the kitchen, but it can also be a chocolate graham cracker crust or a home-baked pastry crust. —Judy DeGrottole, New York, New York

 Recommended: 31 Baking Recipes from Around the World

 - 1 cup boiling water

 - 1 carton (12 ounces) whipped topping, divided